Lee Anderson says he's staying as a Conservative after offer to join Reform

 The bill, which seeks to revive the Government's plan to send some asylum seekers to Rwanda was passed by 320 to 276 votes in the House of Commons on Wednesday night.

-But Mr Anderson, along with Bassetlaw MP Brendan Clarke-Smith, voted against the Government – and both resigned as deputy chairmen of the party as a result.
+But Mr Anderson, along with Bassetlaw MP Brendan Clarke-Smith, did not support the Government – and both resigned as deputy chairmen of the party as a result.

 Talk then arose that Mr Anderson was considering leaving the Conservatives and joining the Reform Party – which was formed by members of the former Brexit Party – and its leader Richard Tice had said he was welcome to do so.